 You might not start thinking about your role change until the holidays, but your dream company is hiring right up until Christmas time.

-But if you wait to get in touch until after, you’ll find things will go much slower – managers needed to approve new hires are still out on leave, people are still in relaxation mode and slower to make decisions, and there usually are fewer available jobs – they were filled by savvy candidates back in December!
+If you wait to get in touch until after, you’ll find things will go much slower – managers needed to approve new hires are still out on leave, people are still in relaxation mode and slower to make decisions, and there are usually fewer available jobs – they were filled by savvy job seekers back in December!

 If you’re unhappy in your current role and it’s time to leave your job, you want to make sure that the next one is a better fit.
 When you work with your recruiter before the holidays, not only will you have more time to determine what criteria is important to you and prepare for interviews, you’ll also be in a position of strength, with time to evaluate offers and choose your next perfect role.

-It can be a different story when, come a few months into the new year, you’re desperate to move on and willing to accept whatever role comes your way – whether it’s the right step in your career or not.
+It can be a different story a few months later when you’re desperate to move on and willing to accept any role that comes your way.

 ‘New year, new job’ has a great ring to it.
-And if you start looking now, it can actually happen that way!
+If you start looking now, it can actually happen that way!
 Job seekers often underestimate how long the job hunt process can take.

 4. Go to the Christmas party!

-Get the chance to be introduced to the new team in a social setting before you start in the New Year.
-Particularly when the interview process may have been digital and the return to the office in the New Year might be staggered so you will not get face time with all the team in the important early part of your employment.
-Plus who needs an excuse at the moment to get out and socialise.
-It's a win win - get a new job and a Chrismas party all in one.
+Get the chance to be introduced to your new team in a social setting before you start in the new year.
+Particularly when the interview process may have been online and the return to the office in the new year might be staggered, so you won’t get face time with all the team in the important early part of your employment.
+It's a win-win – get a new job and a Christmas party all in one.